codefresh-io/cli-v2/docs/commands/cli-v2_runtime_install.md

   -h, --help                                         help for install
       --ingress-class string                         The ingress class name
       --ingress-host string                          The ingress host
-      --internal-ingress-annotation stringToString   Add annotations to the internal ingress (default []) --internal-ingress-host string                 The internal ingress host (by default the external ingress will be used for both internal and external traffic)
+      --internal-ingress-annotation stringToString   Add annotations to the internal ingress. (e.g. "key1=value1,key2=value2") (default [])
+      --internal-ingress-host string                 The internal ingress host (by default the external ingress will be used for both internal and external traffic)
       --kubeconfig string                            Path to the kubeconfig file to use for CLI requests.
   -n, --namespace string                             If present, the namespace scope for this CLI request
-      --namespace-labels stringToString              Optional labels that will be set on the namespace resource. (e.g. "key1=value1,key2=value2" (default [])
+      --namespace-labels stringToString              Optional labels that will be set on the namespace resource. (e.g. "key1=value1,key2=value2") (default [])
       --personal-git-token string                    The Personal git token for your user --personal-git-user string                     The Personal git user that match the token, required for bitbucket cloud --provider string                              The git provider, one of: azure|bitbucket|bitbucket-server|gitea|github|gitlab